Nothing is more controversial than a scruffy beard.

 Scruffy beards are a popular beard option and you can see them everywhere in daily life as you go around and find others sporting this striking facial accessory.

-If you’re looking for a way to take your wild and unshaven look to the next level, then a scruffy facial hair is the ideal option for you.
+If you’re looking for a way to take your wild and unshaven look to the next level, then scruffy facial hair is the ideal option for you.

-In addition to being a notable fashion statement, this beard is also ideal for those who want a stylish beard but who have trouble growing full and luxurious facial hair or who have their beards growing in patchy.
+In addition to being a notable fashion statement, this beard is also ideal for those who want a stylish beard but who have trouble growing full and luxurious facial hair or who have their beards growing patchy.

-If this describes you, then a scruffy facial hair might be exactly what you need to top off your perfect look.
+If this describes you, then scruffy facial hair might be exactly what you need to top off your perfect look.

 Benefits of Growing This Beard

 A beard defines a man no matter how unkempt it may seem.
 A scruffy beard is one of those bold styles that only a few dare to pull off, but it’s very stylish.

 Here are the benefits of keeping a scruffy beard that you need to be aware of if you are reluctant about growing one.

 Being able to grow a beard in the first place is considered a sign of masculinity and men who can grow a full beard have more confidence.